 This program uses interactive audio lessons and a voice recognition algorithm that helps you develop and refine your pronunciation.
 Rocket Languages has one of the most accurate voice recognition algorithms of the programs we looked at.
 We also like that it includes cultural lessons, which may be useful if you plan on travelling.
 In addition, its Survival Kit lessons focus on words and terms that are essential for getting around in French-speaking countries.
 Rocket Languages costs $250 for a lifetime license or $100 for each individual level.

 - Check out our Rocket Languages French review

 Why Trust Us

 Since learning software can be a tricky product to review we point out the best and worst features of each product to help you make a more informed buying decision.
-I recently traveled to France, and spent more than a week navigating travel hubs and talking to locals about culturally significant events and day-to-day topics like how the local “football” teams were doing.
-I have some experience speaking and listening to a few languages besides English, but French isn’t one of them.
 Being fluent in a country’s native language can open opportunities to meet the people and find the places that make traveling fun and memorable.

-This trip also helped me identify the important features of language software that make traveling and conversing easier.
+This trip also helped us identify the important features of language software that make traveling and conversing easier.
 We recommend software that teaches important conversational topics about culturally relevant topics.
 Not only did we test the desktop applications, but we downloaded the companion mobile apps and took lessons on the mobile platform.
-I spoke to the VP of marketing for Rosetta Stone, Julia Randhawa, and asked her about the popularity of mobile learning platform and she suggested that learning a new language with an app on a phone or tablet has become more popular than the desktop app because the mobile app is updated more frequently to include new and relevant content and because the mobile app is a more familiar platform for the next generation of language students.
+We spoke to the VP of marketing for Rosetta Stone, Julia Randhawa, and asked her about the popularity of mobile learning platform.
+She suggested that learning a new language with an app on a phone or tablet has become more popular than the desktop app because the mobile app is updated more frequently to include new and relevant content and because the mobile app is a more familiar platform for the next generation of language students.

 How Much Does French Learning Software Cost?